-- Usually, calling Customer Service is the first step.
-If there is anything else you need to do, Customer Service will let you know.
-If you have questions or require language assistance, please call Customer Service at (800) 394-5566.
-For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, (800) 877-8973.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-You may also call through a video relay service company of your choice.
-Interpreter services are provided free of charge to you.
-A Customer Service representative is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
-From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+- Usually, calling Your Quartz Champion Service Team is the first step.
+If there is anything else you need to do, Your Quartz Champion Service Team will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - Procedures for Filing a Standard Complaint (Grievance)